aspose-cells/Aspose.Cells-Doc-md/english/java/faqs/how-to-fix-runtimeexception-fontconfig-head-is-null/_index.md

 ## Example

-Here is a Dockerfile of Apline with only jdk17 being installed.
+Here is a Dockerfile of Alpine with only JDK 17 being installed.

 ```dockerfile
 # Start with the bare Alpine base image